tomorroN/aws-solution-architect/services-notes.md

 - **CloudWatch Shared Dashboards** - allows you to share dashboards with people who do not have direct access to your AWS account.
   This enables you to share dashboards across teams, with stakeholders, and with people external to your organization.
   You can even display dashboards on big screens in team areas, or embed them in Wikis and other webpages.

+**Amazon AppFlow** - fully-managed integration service that enables you to securely exchange data between software as a service (SaaS) applications, such as Salesforce, and AWS services, such as Amazon Simple Storage Service (Amazon S3) and Amazon Redshift.
+The use of Appflow helps to remove the ec2 as the middle layer which slows down the process of data transmission and introduce an additional variable.
+Appflow is also a fully managed AWS service, thus reducing the operational overhead.